Last Updated 10/09/2023

 - Record Cardholder Data in notes, contact logs, or other unencrypted text fields within the Digital Properties;

-- Record Cardholder Data in any locally installed software program, unless that program and Subscriber's computer network meet all PCI requirements; or
+- Record Cardholder Data in any locally installed software program, unless that program and Provider’s computer network meet all PCI requirements; or

-- Email End User's credit card numbers, ask End Users to email credit card numbers to Subscriber, or record credit card track data.
+- Email Guest’s credit card numbers, ask Guests to email credit card numbers to Provider, or record credit card track data.

 - Location and Backup.
-All Subscriber Data is located on secure servers, or backup directories that require access authentication.
+All Provider Data is located on secure servers, or backup directories that require access authentication.

 - Firewalls.
 All secure servers are protected by multiple, redundant firewalls and intrusion detection and prevention systems that are regularly monitored and tested (details of firewall configuration are not shared publicly for maximum security).

 - SSL Encryption.
 2048-bit Secure Socket Layer Certificates with 256-bit encryption is employed to protect all data access across the Internet.

 - Qualified Security Assessor (QSA) Approved Scanning Vendor (ASV), delivers accurate vulnerability scanning and actionable reporting, that enables Xola to quickly rank risks and gauge compliance against PCI-DSS Standards.
-Daily Vulnerability Assessments monitor the Xola network perimeter against daily threats to help protect Xola and our customers from hackers, data breaches, adware, spyware, pop-ups, browser exploits, and phishing attempts.
+Vulnerability Assessments monitor the Xola network perimeter against threats to help protect Xola and our customers from hackers, data breaches, adware, spyware, pop-ups, browser exploits, and phishing attempts.